Coaching for Self-Regulation: Techniques to Master Emotional Control | Braintrust

 Coaching with the Brain in Mind

-At Braintrust, we believe that great coaching blends neuroscience with communication strategy.
-Understanding how the brain processes threat, emotion, and decision-making gives coaches the tools to help clients navigate high-stakes moments with clarity and composure.
+At Braintrust, we believe great coaching blends neuroscience with communication strategy.
+Understanding how the brain processes threat, emotion, and decision-making gives coaches the tools to help clients navigate high-stakes moments with clarity and composure, not just good intentions.